 CREMINS: I’m actually from upstate New York.
 I went to school at UConn.
 I think I stayed because I met so many people here who believe that Connecticut can “do it.”
 And I believe that too.
 There are a lot of people at UConn and in Hartford who really care about making Connecticut better.

 There’s something here that’s starting—I’ve seen it at the events at reSET and in Hartford.
 I’ve seen it at UConn, too.
-People want to make innovation happen in Connecticut and I want to be a part of that.
+People want to make that innovation happen and I want to be a part of that.
 That’s why I’m here.